LEDIG STILLING VED UNIVERSITETET I BERGEN

 - A research proposal (up to 3 pages).

-- A list of a maximum of five publications to be considered in the assessment (co-authored publications must be accompanied by declarations of co-authorship).
+- A list of a maximum of five publications to be considered in the assessment.

 - The names and contact information for two references.

-- Transcripts and diplomas and official confirmation that the doctoral thesis has been submitted.
+- Transcripts and diplomas (or official confirmation that the doctoral thesis has been submitted).

 Applications sent by e-mail will not be evaluated.

-Practical questions about the application process should be directed to Adviser - HR, Even Michal Endresen, e-mail: [email protected]
+Practical questions about the application process should be directed to HR – Senior Executive Officer Hanne Cappelen – [email protected]

 The state labour force shall reflect the diversity of Norwegian society to the greatest extent possible.
 Age and gender balance among employees is therefore a goal.
 It is also a goal to recruit people with immigrant backgrounds.
 People with immigrant backgrounds and people with disabilities are encouraged to apply for the position.